-Sara Driscoll has a dynamic range of oceanographic experience both at sea and in the laboratory.
-Sara is the deputy manager for AMS on a project to investigate the impact of wastewater effluent, clam grazing, and light on phytoplankton growth in the Sacramento River.
-She has also maintained live agal cultures and conducted experiments to assess light and nutrient interactions on cell growth through the Interagency Ecological Program, and has led a field effort to collect ocean samples and stormwater discharges into Areas of Special Biological Significance during storm events throughout central California.
-In addition, she organizes and sails aboard monthly cruises in Monterey Bay to create a time-series of hydrographic conditions surrounding a proposed desalinization plant outfall.
-Sara earned her master’s degree in Biological Oceanography from the University of Hawai’i at Manoa, and has contributed to the hydrographic, chemical, and biological sampling conducted by time-series programs including the Hawai’i Ocean Time-series, NSF sponsored Center for Microbial Oceanography, and NOAA Antarctic Marine Living Resources.
+Sara Driscoll has a dynamic range of oceanographic experience both at sea and in the laboratory, and has participated in numerous projects associated with aquatic ecosystem health.
+As a deputy manager for AMS, Sara investigated the impact of wastewater effluent, clam grazing, and light on phytoplankton growth in the Sacramento River.
+She maintained live algal cultures and conducted experiments to assess light and nutrient interactions on cell growth through the Interagency Ecological Program, and led a field effort to collect stormwater discharges into Areas of Special Biological Significance throughout central California.
+She currently organizes and sails aboard monthly cruises in Monterey Bay to create a time-series of hydrographic conditions and determine oceanographic seasonality.
+She also serves as the quality assurance/quality control officer for the Central Coast Long-term Environmental Assessment Network.
+Sara earned her master’s of science in Biological Oceanography from the University of Hawai’i at Manoa, and contributed to the repeated hydrographic, chemical, and biological sampling conducted by time-series programs including the Hawai’i Ocean Time-series, NSF sponsored Center for Microbial Oceanography, and NOAA Antarctic Marine Living Resources.
 She has investigated primary and bacterial production, nitrogen cycling, and the diversity and activities of microorganisms.

 Berg GM, Driscoll S, Hayashi K, Ross M, Kudela R (2017) Variation in growth rate, carbon assimilation, and photosynthetic efficiency in response to nitrogen source and concentration in phytoplankton isolated from upper San Francisco Bay.
 Journal of Phycology (in press)